vestalux/sljekyll/music-lists/_posts/2014-01-27-new-music-for-january-2014.md

 author: brandon-king
 category: music-lists
 excerpt: New releases from Bruce Springsteen, September Girls and others.
+breadcrumb: music-lists
 ---
 ## [<cite>High hopes</cite> by Bruce Springsteen](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ/6375815?QRY=CTIBIB%3C%20IRN(51269)&QRYTEXT=High%20hopes)

 Any new release by Springsteen is always worth investigating. <cite>High Hopes</cite> is unlike any other release in his catalogue in that half of the songs have been heard before, either on record or onstage.
-Three of those tracks are covers from acts that have not received much mainstream exposure, while the other nine are Springsteen originals. <a href="http://suffolklibraries.freegalmusic.com/artists/view/QnJ1Y2UgU3ByaW5nc3RlZW4=/28696220/c29ueQ==">Download from Freegal.</a>
+Three of those tracks are covers from acts that have not received much mainstream exposure, while the other nine are Springsteen originals.
+[Download from Freegal.](http://suffolklibraries.freegalmusic.com/artists/view/QnJ1Y2UgU3ByaW5nc3RlZW4=/28696220/c29ueQ==)

 ## [<cite>Warpaint</cite> by Warpaint](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ/5816785?QRY=CTIBIB%3C%20IRN(9939196)&QRYTEXT=Warpaint%20%5Bsound%20recording%5D)